learn-co-curriculum/react-hooks-jsx/README.md

 document.body.appendChild(div)
 ```

-In JSX, we just need to write _what_ what want, and allow React to figure things
+Three distinct steps are used here.
+In JSX, howeer, we just need to write _what_
-out behind the scenes:
+what want, and allow React to figure things out behind the scenes:

 ```js
 <div>hello world</div>